RensHijdra/ESP32_ppm/README.md

 This structure is populated at the end of the analysis.
 ```
 typedef struct {
-  unsigned int polarity; // polarity of the PPM signal : RISING or FOLLING
+  unsigned int polarity; // polarity of the PPM signal : RISING or FALLING
   unsigned int minLow;   // minimum duration in us of the low pulses
   unsigned int maxLow;   // maximum duration in us of the low pulses
   unsigned int minHigh;  // minimum duration in us of the high pulses